microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In this challenge, you will learn how to use [FHIR Search](https://www.hl7.org/fhir/search.html) operations to query the Azure API for FHIR database.

 ## Background
-The FHIR specification defines a RESTful syntax for searching through FHIR data held in a FHIR server's data store.
-This challenge will guide you through some key aspects of searching for FHIR Resrouces in Azure API for FHIR.
+The FHIR specification defines a RESTful syntax for querying FHIR data held in a FHIR server's data store.
+Query operations for retrieving FHIR data must follow the standard syntax.
+This challenge will guide you through some key aspects of searching for FHIR Resources in Azure API for FHIR.

 ## Learning Objectives for Challenge-04
 + Understand the basic concepts of FHIR Search